paired: A Statistical Framework for Detecting Stellar Binarity with Gaia RVs. I. Sensitivity to Unresolved Binaries: Estimating RV semi-amplitudes

-We can even go one step further, and derive the expected sampling distribution for ${s_n}^2$ under some model for the excess RV signal.
-For example, in our case, we want to infer the orbital properties of any binary systems based on the observed ${s_n}^2$.
-In this case, our model for the expected RV time series is
+We can even go one step further than just detecting candidate binary systems, and also estimate the RV semi-amplitude of these systems based solely on the reported RV error and the number of transits.
+To make this estimate, we derive the expected sampling distribution for the sample variance ${s_k}^2$ (Equation \ref{eq:sample-var}) under a model for the excess RV signal.
+In our case, we want to infer the orbital properties of any binary systems, so we use a Keplerian orbit as our underlying RV model \citep{Lovis:2010}

+but the following derivation could be used more generally.
+In Equation \ref{eq:rv-model}, the parameters $\theta_k$ are the usual Keplerian orbital elements for system $k$---the mean RV $v_{0,k}$, the RV semi-amplitude $K_k$, the orbital eccentricity $e_k$, and the argument of periastron $\omega_k$---and $f_k(t)$ is the true anomaly computed at time $t$.

-but the following derivation can be used more generally.
-We can evaluate \autoref{eq:rv-model}, at observation times $\{t_{n,i}\}_{i=1}^{T_n}$ and orbital parameters $\theta_n=\{K_n,\,e_n,\,\omega_n,\,\ldots\}$.
-Of course, in our case, we don't actually \emph{know} the observation times\footnote{The Gaia Observation Forecast Tool (\url{https://gaia.esac.esa.int/gost/}) predicts the transit times for astrometric measurements, and we expect the RV measurements will be a subset of these transits, but for most sources that information is not enough to substantially improve our inferences.}, so in practice we will need to marginalize those out, but for now, let's proceed as if we do know them.
-For a given set of parameters, it can be shown that the sampling distribution for our scalar
+We can evaluate Equation \ref{eq:rv-model}, at observation times $\{t_{k,n}\}_{n=1}^{N_k}$, but in our case, we don't actually \emph{know} the observation times\footnote{The Gaia Observation Forecast Tool (\url{https://gaia.esac.esa.int/gost/}) predicts the transit times for astrometric measurements, and we expect the RV measurements will be a subset of these transits, but for most sources that information is not enough to substantially improve our inferences.}, so in practice, we will need to marginalize those out, but for now, let's proceed as if we do know them.
+For a given set of parameters $\theta_k$, it can be shown that the sampling distribution for our scalar ${\xi_k}^2$ from above (Equation \ref{eq:chi-sq-samp}) is a non-central $\chi^2$ distribution with $N_k$ degrees of freedom, and non-centrality parameter